Community Supported Anthroposophical Medicine

 Learn-Work-Share Summer Program

-A Youth Initiative for 16-30 year olds runs from June 26 to July 13, 2013.
-Participants will be introduced to anthroposophical medical, nursing, therapeutic, and biodynamic principles while building a community of anthroposophically oriented youth, have an opportunity for hands on work experience in an anthroposophical setting, and teach 10-14 year old girls about healthy lifestyle, nutrition, movement, and gardening.
-The youth program is free and is now accepting participant applications on the Youth Conference Page until the end of February 2013.
+A Youth Initiative for 18-30 year olds runs in June 2017.
+Participants will be introduced to anthroposophical medicine, nursing, therapeutic, and biodynamic principles while building a community of anthroposophically oriented young adults, and have an opportunity for hands on work experience in an anthroposophical setting.
+The youth program is free and is now accepting participant applications on the Youth Conference Page until the end of March 2016.
 Eligible medical students may use this program as a rotation.